 Strategy 2: Clear KPI Setting and ROI Measurement

-Strategy 3: Phased Implementation (POC → Pilot → Production Deployment)
+Strategy 3: Phased Adoption (POC→Pilot→Production Deployment)

 Strategy 4: Deep Integration into Workflows